Best Practices for SMS Marketing

 As long as contacts provide initial written permission to receive marketing materials from your company, you can easily import those contacts into an SMS marketing program.
 Once you’ve engaged customers through an exchange of text messages or analyzed which campaigns generated the most conversions, this information can be fed back into your CRM system to build future marketing initiatives.
 Integration between the two platforms provides a method to continually refine your company’s products, services and messages to better reach your prospects and customers.

-Now that you’re familiar with SMS marketing best practices, sign up for a free DialMyCalls account and start a trial subscription today.
+Now that you’re familiar with SMS marketing best practices, sign up for a free DialMyCalls account and start a trial today.
 DialMyCalls makes SMS marketing campaigns simple and cost effective to start.
 See for yourself today.